9.1: Creating Community in Your Class

 Day 3 TASK

-Share a copy of this document to your instructor and be sure that each team member got evaluated at least once.
+Share a copy of this document with the instructor and be sure that each team member got evaluated at least once.

 Make sure the document has the sharing setting on “anyone with link can access.”